 - Nagging, begging, or criticizing doesn’t work. (but you probably already know that ;-))

 The first point may have caught you off-guard, but I’m willing to bet the second one didn’t surprise you at all.
 Let’s talk through each point, one by one.
-Chances are (and I could be wrong, but usually I’m not), your man is doing the very thing he’s been hard-wired to do- protect.
+Chances are your partner is doing the very thing he’s been hard-wired to do- protect.
 Protect his home, protect his assets, protect you, and protect his family.
 Now, while this protector characteristic can get distorted, convoluted, and even be taken to extremes, keep in mind- this is a good trait to have.
 The problem, however, is that protector traits can quickly cause fear to build up, even when there’s nothing to fear.
-It doesn’t help that our society mostly plays the bad story lines of adoption, instead of all the good ones happening every day.
-So, your husband is most likely dealing with a little bit of the fear-bug.

-Second, and again, I don’t have to really tell you this… nagging, begging, or criticizing him over and over does not work.
+Second, and again, nagging, begging, or criticizing him over and over does not work.
 If you feel like you’re hitting a brick wall, you probably are.
 Besides, if he did decide to concede, give in, just to stop you from nagging him, he’s not really entering the adoption journey for the right reasons.
 He’ll feel resentment and that eventually will boil over into everyday life, and your family.

 There’s a better way to go about things.
 As I think back to our early days, Kristin exercised incredible wisdom in how she approached the topic.
 What she did for me back then, was nothing short of brilliance.
 Here are the 5 biggest things she did that eventually led me to fall in love with adoption…

 - Invite him on the journey.
 Invitation always beats nagging.
-The reason is simple- an invitation is, well, an invitation!
-You’re invited to join as opposed to pushed into.
 Invitation communicates, “I want you here.
 I want to do this with you.”
-Nagging communicates, “You have to be here even if you don’t want to be, or are ready to be!”
+Nagging communicates, “You have to be here even if you don’t want to be.”
 When you’re invited you feel wanted.
-How do you do this without sounding like you’re nagging?
-It’s simple really.
-Ready?
-Here goes….Don’t nag.
-Seriously though, bring it up once, and then let it go after that.
-Give it time to marinate.
-You may need to give it a lot of time.

 - Pray.
 An older, wiser person, told Kristin, “Stop nagging him, and start praying for him.”
 I was a stubborn, self-centered, prideful, 25-year old kid back in those days.
 Even though I should have been listening to my wife’s heart a little closer, I wasn’t.
 Kristin committed to praying for me.
 She never nagged me, never pushed me, just patiently waited.
 Prayer works friends.
 It changed my heart.
 Believe me- if my heart can change, so can your husbands!
 If you’re not a person of faith, that’s okay.
 You can still pray for heart and mind change.